DS4Ag/AgTC/README.md

 ## Running the Jupyter Notebook

 1. [Launch Jupyter Notebook App](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html)
-2. Copy (if running locally ) or upload the downloaded files (if using the hub environment)  in your notebook folder.
+2. Unzip the entire folder, then copy (if running Jupyter locally) or upload the downloaded files (if using the Jupyter Hub environment) in your Jupyter Notebook folder.
-3. Create the following folder ./output.
+3. Create the following folder _./output_.

 ## Upload your base template file